 At Illinois College, our online agribusiness management degree equips you with a range of business skills required to become a leader in this exciting field.
 The program is 42 credit hours, including core courses in both business and agribusiness, as well as electives.

 Students must take a total of 78 credit hours in a variety of areas.
 These include courses in writing, world languages, the arts, speech, science, social, spiritual and philosophical issues and more.

 Course Description Credits AC 231Fundamental financial and managerial accounting concepts used in decision making.
-Emphasis is on operating, investing, and financing activities and planning, controlling, and evaluating performance.
-4 EC 105This course is a one-semester combination of both micro- and macro-economics.
-In this course, students are introduced to analysis of supply and demand, national income theory, the banking system, fiscal and monetary policy and the corresponding usage for economic stabilization, theory of the consumer, theory of the firm, and other selected microeconomic topics.
-4 CO 210This course is designed to enhance understanding of skills, principles, and contexts of communication in business and organizational settings.
+Emphasis is on operating, investing, and financing activities and planning, controlling and evaluating performance.
+4 EC 105This course is a one-term combination of both micro- and macro-economics.
+In this course, students are introduced to analysis of supply and demand, national income theory, the banking system, monetary policy and the corresponding usage for economic stabilization, theory of the consumer, theory of the firm and other selected microeconomic topics.
+4 CO 210This course is designed to enhance one’s understanding of the skills, principles and contexts of communication in business and organizational settings.
 Oral presentations and written assignments are utilized to evaluate competencies in verbal and nonverbal communication efforts.
-A framework of strategic communication is introduced for planning and implementation of various interpersonal and presentational principles and skills along with an examination of important theories of organizational communication.
+A framework of strategic communication is introduced for the planning and implementation of various interpersonal and presentational principles and skills along with an examination of important theories of organizational communication.
 4

 Choose ONE of the following ethics courses: